 2. For Restricted Funds, the appropriation amount reflects the amount at the time the Annual Appropriation Bill is passed for that year.
-However, per the Budget Resolution, Restricted Funds have a continuing appropriation throughout the year, resulting in certain years having more expenditures than originally appropriated in the Annual Appropriation Bill.
+However, per the Budget Resolution, Restricted Funds have

 3. Capital Fund excludes capital purchases funded with operating dollars.